Inrixia/FimDark/README.md

 I will be maintaining the styles and fixing things as I browse.
 You dont need to update to get these as the script automagically works off the latest stuff.

+**Important**: If you just want the dark theme and not the banner, you should use Stylish instead: https://userstyles.org/styles/150373/fimdark

 ---

 ### Downloading the script: